Agave nectar vs Honey - Health impact and Nutrition Comparison

 Cancer

-Despite the popular belief that all sugar is carcinogenic, honey has been shown to have a direct anti-cancer effect on various cancer cell lines, as well as being a natural immune booster and an anti-inflammatory agent (13).
+Despite the widespread belief that all sugar is carcinogenic, honey has been shown to have a direct anti-cancer effect on various cancer cell lines, as well as being a natural immune booster and an anti-inflammatory agent (13).

 Wound Management

-Honey can also be used as a natural ingredient for promoting healing of chronic ulcers and wounds (14).
+Honey can also be used as a natural ingredient for promoting the healing of chronic ulcers and wounds (14).

 Downsides and Risks

-Adverse effects of honey and agave nectar may appear based on production methods, namely contamination by antibiotics, pesticides, heavy metals and other toxic compounds (14).
+Adverse effects of honey and agave nectar may appear based on production methods, namely contamination by antibiotics, pesticides, heavy metals, and other toxic compounds (14).

 Cardiovascular Health

-Despite the positive effect agave nectar may have on weight gain, a study has shown that even a moderate intake of high fructose liquids may have an unfavourable effect on plasma lipid profile, potentially contributing to the onset and development of metabolic syndrome (15).
+Despite the positive effect agave nectar may have on weight gain, a study has shown that even a moderate intake of high fructose liquids may have an unfavorable effect on plasma lipid profile, potentially contributing to the onset and development of metabolic syndrome (15).

 Cancer

-Not enough research has been done about a connection between agave nectar and cancer, however, high fructose intake has been associated with cancer growth (16).
+Not enough research has been done about a connection between agave nectar and cancer.
+However, high fructose intake has been associated with cancer growth (16).

-- https://care.diabetesjournals.org/content/diacare/suppl/2008/09/18/dc08-1239.DC1/TableA1_1.pdf
+- https://academic.oup.com/ajcn/article/114/5/1625/6320814

 - https://core.ac.uk/download/pdf/81170038.pdf